Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "It is not."

 They turned to the shipmaster.
 Trrrk’k picked his way forward to his customary spot in the middle of the bridge, tilting his head back and forth atop his long neck as he considered the face on the screen.
 "No, the Clan’s friend has a different bone structure along his snout and around his eyes.
-This one is more...handsome, by their standards."
+This one is more... handsome, by their standards."

 "Pretty boy, hey?"
 Wild frowned at the portrait.
 "We got a name for this lad?
-I mean, I’m guessing that’s it there next to his mug, but I can’t read...whatever that is."
+I mean, I’m guessing that’s it there next to his mug, but I can’t read... whatever that is."

 "Wrrkenrythweth," Urgug provided, rolling the first syllable lavishly.